MV-PURE Spatial Filters with Application to EEG/MEG Source Reconstruction: EEG/MEG Measurement Model

-\begin{remark} We note that (\ref{ingen2}) implies in particular that the cost function in (\ref{nulling}) can be replaced by $tr(WNW^t)$ for the nulling filter, and thus the nulling filter may be expressed equivalently in terms of $N$ instead of $R$, just as the LCMV filter in the interference-free case, \emph{cf.} Remark \ref{R1} above. \end{remark} \begin{remark} Simulations and real-world data experiments in \cite{Dalal2006,Hui2010} showed remarkable improvement in reconstruction performance of the nulling spatial filter over the LCMV filter in the presence of interfering sources. \end{remark}
+Again, note that (\ref{ingen2}) implies that the cost function in (\ref{nulling}) can be replaced by $tr(\bm{W}\bm{N}\bm{W}^t)$ for the nulling filter, and thus the nulling filter may be expressed equivalently in terms of $\bm{N}$ instead of $\bm{R}$, just as the LCMV filter in the interference-free case.
+The nulling filter is relevant as it has showed remarkable improvement in reconstruction performance over the LCMV filter in the presence of interfering sources \cite{Dalal2006,Hui2010}.